ulfschneider/ulf.website/content/posts/2025-03-23-fairlight-design.md

 > We try to make the most thoughtful compromise we can.
 > <footer>Dom Thomas</footer>

 I once heard someone say the best bikes are the ones that adapt to you over time, and I agree.
 A bike should evolve with its rider.
 It might require hands-on adjustments to meet changing needs.
 For example, try swapping stem spacers on a bike where the cables run through the handlebars, the stem, and the headset.
-You might just decide to leave it as is, because it is such a hassle, and you end up with bike not being set up correctly.
+You might just decide to leave it as is, because it is such a hassle, and you end up with a bike not being set up properly.
 Fairlight bikes, on the other hand, remain adaptable, elegant in use, and built for real-world riding.

 Bringing a steel road frame below 1700 grams is an achievement in itself, and watching Dom explain his craft deepens my pride in riding Fairlight.